melanieaqui/FA-LRU-Simulation/README.md

 To run the file open the FA-LRU-Simulator.jar file or run the java program from your console by typing 'javac Main.java' then 'java Main'

 ### Project specifications
 The group was tasked to develop a simulation of full associative mapping using the Least Recently Used replacement algorithm (FA-LRU).
-The simulation consists of 32 blocks, with the user input serving as the number of memory blocks.
+The simulation consists of 32 blocks, with the number of memory blocks determined by the user.

-Detailed Analysis of the Test Cases.
+### Detailed Analysis of the Test Cases.

 a.)
 Sequential sequence: up to 2n cache block.
 Repeat the sequence four times.
 Example: 0,1,2,3,...,2n-1 {4x}